-Encourage academic innovation and reduce barriers to innovation to ensure that the University's curriculum reflects the scholarly approach and remains current and relevant for the 21st century workplace and students.
+Encourage academic innovation and reduce barriers to innovation to ensure that the curriculum reflects SU's scholarly approach and remains current and relevant for the 21^{st-}-century workplace and students.

 Strategy P (begin to address in 2012-2014):

 Expand, support, and assess experiential learning activities that provide students with opportunities for skills development and the application of theory to practice.
 (Sample experiential learning activities include research, internships, field work, service learning, volunteerism, study abroad, collaborative assignments, and capstone projects.)